Last Updated on December 19, 2023 by Amit Bansal

 Rotate or tilt a 3D Model

 The 3D model is popularly known for its ability to rotate, every 3D model you insert will be rotated in all three dimensions, and you get rotated and tile handle in the center of every image.
-Drag that handles in any direction to get a specific view of your model.
+Drag that handle in any direction to get a specific view of your model.

 Position With Text